TufayelLUS/TikTok-Video-Downloader-PHP/README.md

-# TikTok Video Downloader PHP Script
+# TikTok Video Downloader PHP Script [An issue has been identified related to watermark free version API and this is not functional until the next update]
 A simple but effective one page TikTok video downloader script with <b>watermark free support</b> enabled, developed by Tufayel Ahmed
 # Screenshot
 <img src="https://raw.githubusercontent.com/TufayelLUS/TikTok-Video-Downloader-PHP/master/Screenshot.PNG" alt="Interface" /><br>